DoDAO-io/dodao-solidity-course/generated/questions/oops_concepts.md

 Hint: noHint

-Explanation: We can have multiple definitions for the same function name in the same scope.
-The definition of the function must differ from each other by the types and/or the number of arguments in the argument list.,We cannot overload function declarations that differ only by return type.
+Explanation: - We can have multiple definitions for the same function name in the same scope.
+The definition of the function must differ from each other by the types and/or the number of arguments in the argument list.
+- We cannot overload function declarations that differ only by return type.

 Sub Topics: polymorphism